tsnellgrove/dark_castle3/doc/to_do.md

 				- TBD: detailed review of inventory management notes / fix opportunities
 				- TBD: in creature, consolidate if hand_empty() => None else get_hand_item()
 				- TBD: maybe call disp_weapon from within cmd_exe() instead of in app_main() due to score??
+					- EXAMPLE: 1) get sword from hedgehog, 2) attack goblin 'with sword' from bkpk
 			- TBD: general ideas
 				- DONE: now prep case works with portable containers but 2-word does not - fix
 				- DONE: extend hand => bkpk to worn items?